DanielVF/evm-contract-draw/README.md

 ## Contributions

 Contribute away!
-DM me on twitter (@DanielVF) if you make a PR - my email is overloaded.
+DM me on twitter at [@DanielVF](https://twitter.com/danielvf) if you make a PR - my email is overloaded.

 Wishlist:

 - Should be able take contract bytecode from std in
 - Seperate layout code from drawing code
+- Themes
 - Better install instructions
 - HTML output option with per instruction tooltips.